exceptionless/Website/2015-12-08-better-approach-running-azure-webjobs.md

 But our goal is to run this out of process in an Azure WebJob (this also works if you want to run this as a service or from the desktop).

 The first step is to create a new console application and reference the <a style="font-family: 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;" href="https://www.nuget.org/packages/Foundatio/">Foundatio NuGet Package</a> and the project that contains our HelloWorldJob.
 We are going to call our console application HelloWorldJob.
-Inside of the Program class, we&#8217;ll update the main method to run our job.
+Inside of the Program class, we'll update the main method to run our job.

 <pre class="brush: csharp; title: ; notranslate" title="">using System;
 using System.IO;